 Haemofiltration (HF): a type of RRT, but not strictly speaking dialysis.
 Practically this is similar to HD in that you need vascular access, but instead of dialysis across a semi-permeable membrane, fluid is removed by UF and then ‘clean’ fluid is added back.
 Typically, HF is used in the critical care setting and tends to be continuously running in the background (‘CVVHF’).

-In the general medical inpatient setting, the most common form of RRT you will come across is HD.
+The most common form of RRT you will come across in the general medical inpatient setting is HD.
 This guide will focus mainly on haemodialysis patients with end-stage renal disease.
 AKI patients dependent on RRT tend to be managed in specialist renal units.

 ‘Clerking in’ a dialysis patient